QuackAcademy/Express-Template/README.md

 Ensure that *.env is listed in your .gitignore file to prevent this.

 These environment variables need updating for the project to function:
+* process.end.DB_ENV- this needs to be set to "development" without quotes.
+Tells knex to create a local database.
 * process.env.JWT_SECRET- this is the secret that your tokens get encoded/decoded with.
 * process.env.topSecretCode- this is used as a way to have 'developer only' endpoints, like requiring it when calling error-router endpoints.